ericminikel/cureffi/_posts/2015-04-06-backgrounder-on-sod1.markdown

 #### *Mutant Copper-Zinc Superoxide Dismutase (SOD1) Induces Protein Secretion Pathway Alterations and Exosome Release in Astrocytes* [[Basso 2013]]

-In this study they harvested cortical tissue from mouse embryos overexpressing mutant (G93A) or WT human *SOD1*, and isolated/differentiated astrocytes, then performed a number of tests on the astrocytes.
-The major limitation of all of the results is that as far as I can tell, for each experiment there are only two data points: one point for mutant *SOD1* cells and one for WT *SOD1* cells.
-In other words, there are no technical or biological replicates of any of the conditions.
-As a result, all of the comparisons are qualitative and no statistical tests are performed, leaving plenty of opportunity for experimental variability to creep in.
-This is why, for insatnce, [Table 1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3668729/table/T1/) lists differentially expressed genes according to MALDI-TOF proteomics with only effect sizes (no p values or confidence intervals) given.
-The main conclusions of the study were that the astrocytes expressing mutant *SOD1* produced more exosomes, and that these exosomes caused some (36%) neuronal death when added to motor neuron cultures.
+In this study they harvested cortical tissue from mouse embryos overexpressing mutant (G93A) or WT human *SOD1*, and isolated/differentiated astrocytes, then performed a number of tests on the astrocytes, including:

+1. Western blot on GFAP as a control - the GFAP band was a broader smear in the mutant SOD1 astrocytes, which they attribute to GFAP fragmentation due to calpain activation.
+2. 2D gels on pools of mutant SOD1 astrocytes (n=3) versus pools of WT SOD1 astrocytes and image analysis to identify dots that were more intense one gel than the other.
+They then identified these proteins by MALDI-TOF mass spec and technically validated the difference in protein abundance of a few of them with Western blots.
+3. Measurements of total protein secretion and exosome production.
+4. Exposing cultured motor neurons to exosomes from the astrocytes.
+They found that SOD1 was able to move from the exosomes into the neurons, and that the exosomes from the mutant SOD1 astrocytes caused some (36%) motor neuron death.

 [Matsumoto 2005]: http://www.ncbi.nlm.nih.gov/pubmed/16216923 "Matsumoto G, Stojanovic A, Holmberg CI, Kim S, Morimoto RI.
 Structural properties and neuronal toxicity of amyotrophic lateral sclerosis-associated Cu/Zn superoxide dismutase 1 aggregates.
 J Cell Biol.
 2005 Oct 10;171(1):75-85.
 PubMed PMID: 16216923; PubMed Central PMCID: PMC2171239."